JoaoLace/img_to_ascii/README.md

 ./main
 ```

-3. Open the output.file with a text editor.
+3. Open the output.txt file with a text editor.